-As a part of meeting Indicator 2.3, organisations must demonstrate the relevant service specific requirements detailed below There is no common mandatory evidence requirement for this Common indicator ✓ Where the service provided by the organisation does not meet the child or young person's care needs or it is not appropriate due to other Child reasons, the organisation advises DCYJMA.
-Protection Placement Note: Where a referral to another service is required, this is referred to, Services and acted on by DCYJMA as all referrals are a departmental responsibility.
-Intensive Family Support ☑ Documented and implemented process which ensure: where an organisation is unable to provide a service, due to ineligibility or lack of capacity, a referral is made to an appropriate alternative service families are not excluded from services, while the organisation undertakes assertive outreach (e.g. unannounced visits or cold calling Families to make contact with families who have been referred without consent) if during the course of an intervention, a family is subject to a statutory response resulting from a Child Safety Investigation and Assessment, the service may continue to work with the family until the investigation is completed.
-If the outcome of the investigation is that an ongoing statutory response is required, the Intensive Family Support service must immediately transition lead case management to DCYJMA.
+As a part of meeting Indicator 2.3, organisations must demonstrate the relevant service specific requirements detailed below Common There is no common mandatory evidence requirement for this indicator Child Protection Placement Services Where the service provided by the organisation does not meet the child or young person's care needs or it is not appropriate due to other reasons, the organisation advises DCSSDS.
+Note: Where a referral to another service is required, this is referred to, and acted on by DCSSDS as all referrals are a departmental responsibility.
+Families Intensive Family Support ☑ Documented and implemented process which ensure: Where an organisation is unable to provide a service, due to ineligibility or lack of capacity, a referral is made to an appropriate alternative service Families are not excluded from services, while the organisation undertakes assertive outreach (e.g. unannounced visits or cold calling to make contact with families who have been referred without consent) If during the course of an intervention, a family is subject to a statutory response resulting from a Child Safety Investigation and Assessment, the service may continue to work with the family until the investigation is completed.
+If the outcome of the investigation is that an ongoing statutory response is required, the Intensive Family Support service must immediately transition lead case management to DCSSDS.
+Sexual Violence & Women's Support ☑ Where an organisation is unable to provide services to a person, due to ineligibility or lack of capacity, processes are in place to proactively refer the person to an appropriate alternative service.
+Young People ☑ Where an organisation is unable to provide services to a person, due to ineligibility or lack of capacity, processes are in place to proactively refer the person to an appropriate alternative service.
+The service should facilitate practical support until the appropriate referral is completed.